kktse/seneca-acs730-ansible-k8s/README.md

 ## Reverting the Kubernetes installation

-To remove the Kubernetes from the cluster, run the following commands on all of the nodes:
+To remove Kubernetes from the node, run the following command:

 ```bash
 sudo kubeadm reset